mndillon/toki-pona-nanpa-linja-n/README.md

     - it uses less letters to describe digits, this leave more letters for delimiters and so there is less chance of clashing with other vocabulary

+    - its consistent use of **-n** makes it immediately clear when a numeric description ends, no matter how large the number.
+The listener never has to spend mental effort deciding whether the number is complete

     - while using similar principles, it provides a more consistent way to express numbers — including large ones — reducing learning effort and cognitive load